Internship position now available with ETCleanFuels

 - Stipends range from $2,520 – $4,200 per semester depending on academic classification

 A comfortable understanding and willingness to do digital and in-person outreach, excellent organizational skills, attention to detail, reliability and general high-level computer literacy.
 Strong social media and website management skills are a plus and a readiness to learn more about digital media skills is a must.
-This position is most applicable to students studying communications, journalism, marketing or a similar field.
+This position is most applicable to students studying communications, sustainability, marketing or a similar field, although students in other fields who believe they possess similar skills are also encouraged to apply.
 A strong interest or knowledge in environmental and/or energy-related causes is beneficial.
-Due to the nature of remote work, the ability to work independently and be self-motived is necessary.
+Due to the nature of this work, the ability to work independently and be self-motivated is necessary.

 - Complete CCWUDP deliverables required for your internship.